-The fashion group — parent to the Coach, Kate Spade and Stuart Weitzman brands — reported quarterly earnings Thursday before the market opened, improving on top and bottom lines thanks to strength across all three brands, especially in North America and China, and a continuation of gains in the e-commerce businesses.
+The fashion group — parent to the Coach, Kate Spade and Stuart Weitzman brands — reported quarterly earnings Thursday before the market opened, improving on top and bottom lines and registering nearly $92 million in quarterly profits.

 “Our third-quarter results significantly outpaced expectations, underscoring the power of the Acceleration Program and enthusiasm for our brands,” Joanne Crevoiserat, chief executive officer of Tapestry, said in a statement.
 “For the third consecutive quarter, we achieved operating income gains — compared to both [fiscal year] 2020 and [fiscal year] 2019 — supported by a continued reduction in promotional activity, higher [average unit retail] and disciplined expense management.

 “Building on this momentum, we are increasingly optimistic about our ability to generate sustainable top and bottom-line growth,” Crevoiserat continued.
 “Looking forward, while the environment remains volatile, we see encouraging signs of recovery as vaccination efforts progress, resulting in increased consumer confidence, strong demand for our categories and improving in-store traffic trends.
 In this context, we remain focused on driving brand relevance and customer engagement through product innovation and compelling marketing, supported by data-driven insights and a digital-first mind-set.
 We will also continue to lean into our competitive advantages, including our globally diversified, direct-to-consumer model and distort investments to high-growth opportunities.
 We are confident that our clear, consumer-centric strategy, powerful brands and differentiated, scalable platform uniquely position us to capture market share at higher levels of profitability.”

 Still, Wall Street was not satisfied.
 The company’s stock fell more than 1 percent in premarket hours.